-Regular trips to the vet provide many benefits for your cat.
-At every visit, your vet will give your pet a full nose-to-tail health check to look out for any signs of illness.
-This is also a great opportunity for you to ask questions about your cat’s ongoing care, including their nutritional needs, exercise requirements and preventative care.
+Regular health checks by your vet provide many benefits for your cat.
+At a health check appointment, your vet will give your pet a full nose-to-tail health check to check for any signs of illness.
+This is also a great opportunity for you to ask questions about your cat’s ongoing care, including their nutritional needs and weight, exercise requirements and preventative care.

-Read some of our top reasons to visit your vet.
+Read our advice article on reasons to visit your vet.